blue-build/cli/template/templates/modules/files/README.md

 The `files` module simplifies the process of copying files to the image during the build time.
 By default, these files are sourced from the `config/files` directory, which is located at `/tmp/config/files` inside the image.
 If you prefer to specify a different directory, you can do so by setting the `path` variable in your `recipe.yml`.

 The `files` module streamlines the task of copying files into the image during the build process.
 By default, files are sourced from the `config/files` directory, which is relative to the root of the project.
-It's important to note that paths specified should be relative to the root of the project and cannot extend beyond the project's context.
+It's important to note that paths specified should be relative to the root of the project and **cannot** extend beyond the project's context.

-If you need to specify a different directory for sourcing files, you can do so by setting the path variable in the recipe.yml file.
+If you need to specify a different directory for sourcing files, you can do so by setting the `path` variable in the `files` module of your `recipe.yml`.

-> [!NOTE]
+> [!IMPORTANT]
 > If you want to place any files in `/etc/`, you should place them in `/usr/etc/` instead, which will be used to generate `/etc/` on a booted
 > system.
 That is the proper directory for "system" configuration templates on atomic Fedora distros, whereas `/etc/` is meant for manual
 > overrides and editing by the machine's admin AFTER installation!
 See issue https://github.com/blue-build/legacy-template/issues/28.